 The value of electricity produced by burning coal is worth several times more than the ash produced (supposing it is suitable quality for concrete), so the fly ash is traditionally considered a by-product.

 It may be more useful to think of fly ash as a co-product of coal energy because fly ash has become a market commodity in its own right with distributors, resellers, and a formerly robust supply chain.
-Concrete industry demand for fly ash has never been higher, yet supply is dwindling.
-Our response to this problem is the development of Opus SCM: a “synthetic fly ash” that can be produced locally without burning coal.
+The concrete industry demand for fly ash has never been higher, yet supply is dwindling.
+Our response to this problem is the development of OPUS SCMTM: a “synthetic fly ash” that can be produced locally without burning coal.